letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/environment-variables.md

 ## Using Environment Variables When Building Images

-When building Docker images, we need to be careful to avoid including the variables in the images.
-Disco uses the recommended way to expose environment variables without baking them into the images.
+When building Docker images, we need to be careful to avoid including the variables in the images. disco uses the recommended way to expose environment variables without baking them into the images.

 See Docker documentation about [Build Secrets](https://docs.docker.com/build/building/secrets/) for more info.